Alphabetic Table of Runs

 kayaks 700 - 1750 cfs, or 600 - 2500 417 cfs less than release from Isabella (ISB)

-Kern River South Fork near Kennedy Meadows Monache Meadow to Long Valley (above Isabella) Class V with many portages, some flatwater 39 miles,
+Kern South Fork near Kennedy Meadows Monache Meadow to Long Valley (above Isabella) Class V with many portages, some flatwater 39 miles,

 many days